cloudfoundry-attic/lattice-release/docs/getting-started.md

 ## Fetching `ltc` - the Lattice CLI

 Visit the [GitHub Releases](https://github.com/cloudfoundry-incubator/lattice/releases) page to fetch the latest version of the CLI.
-Make sure its on your `PATH`.
+There is a `Download Links` section at the end of each set of release notes.
+Make sure the binary is saved to a directory in your `PATH`.

-Alternatively you can use these installation scripts.
-They assume `$HOME/bin` is on your `PATH`.
+Alternatively you can use these installation steps.
+They assume `$HOME/bin` is in your `PATH`.

 For Mac: